MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/app-activity-threat-hunting.md

 Once you have a high-level overview of the data used by the app across services and resources, you may want to know the details of the app activities and the resources it accessed while performing these activities.

 1. Select the __go-hunt__ icon next to each resource to view details of the resources accessed by the app in the last 30 days.
-A new tab is opened, redirecting you to the **Advanced hunting** page with a pre-populated KQL query.
+A new tab is opened, redirecting you to the **Advanced hunting** page with a prepopulated KQL query.
 1. Once the page loads, select the __Run query__ button to run the KQL query and view the results.

 After the query runs, the query results display in tabular form.
-Each row in the table corresponds to an activity done by the app to access the specific resource type.Each column in the table provides comprehensive context about the app itself, the resource, the user, and the activity.
+Each row in the table corresponds to an activity done by the app to access the specific resource type.
+Each column in the table provides comprehensive context about the app itself, the resource, the user, and the activity.

 For example, when you select the **go-hunt** icon beside the **Email** resource, app governance enables you to view the following information for all the emails accessed by the app in the last 30 days in advanced hunting: